platformland/electric-book/book/text/identify.md

 For example, the authentication platform, Login.gov, started life as a larger project called [MyUSA](#), which aimed to provide a single account and to do list for interacting with government.
 The authentication part of the project was developed into login.gov by 18F and the United States Digital Service. [^6]

 Another example is the letter printing feature of the GOV.UK Notify messaging platform.
-It makes use of spare printing capacity at the UK driving licence agency's secure printing facility that was created when printed 'tax discs' were abolished.[^7]
+It makes use of the spare printing capacity at the UK driving licence agency's secure printing facility that was created when printed 'tax discs' were abolished.[^7]

 This approach is similar to that taken by many teams at commercial platform companies, where problems are first solved within product teams, but then supported with staff and funding to turn them into more general solutions.